omohammed95/Upgrade/README.md

 * Now you need to run the command:
 *bash version_upgrade.sh*

-  Just follow the instructions the prosses will take 20-30 min. you will be successfuly upgraded to the new version of ubuntu 20.04.
+  Just follow the instructions the process will take 20-30 min. you will be successfuly upgraded to the new version of Ubuntu 20.04.